AlexeyAbramovich/abra-bank/README.md

 - Implementation of routing and private routes
 - Developed custom libraris for working with DOM elements and handling API requests

-*This app was developed during the course on htmllessons.io.
+/* This app was developed during the course on htmllessons.io.
-Backend part was provided by the author of this course and developed using Nest.js
+Backend part was provided by the author of this course and developed using Nest.js */

 # Used technologies
 - JavaScript